grafana/Grafana-Alloy-for-Beginners/README.md

 ```
 git clone https://github.com/grafana/Grafana-Alloy-for-Beginners.git
 ```
-- To start the environmnet, use the following command:
+- To start the environment, use the following command:
 ```
 #in the project directory
 make run